Developing an e-Portfolio

 - Think about the organization and presentation of your e-Portfolio.
 Review the Canvas e-Portfolio tutorials.
 If not using Canvas and the required template for your e-Portfolio, make sure to discuss your alternative with your e-Portfolio advisor and obtain approval.

 Collect evidence of your achievements for potential inclusion in your e-Portfolio and add them to your Canvas e-Portfolio Artifacts section.
 At this point, do not worry about making final decisions; this stage is like brainstorming—just collect as much material which might be relevant as you can.
 Essays, projects, any of your assignments, special projects completed at your workplace, or evidence (work produced) of knowledge acquired as a result of attending a conference or workshop in your area of study may be appropriate for consideration at this stage.
+Work products should not be more than two years old.
 At some point you may need to apply some of your knowledge and develop a new product to demonstrate mastery.
 Remember that evidence of competency and proficiency need not be limited solely to work done in this program.
 The issue is evidence of competence, not how or where you developed it.
 Simple completion of a course or regurgitation of information does not constitute evidence of mastery.